SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Baseline Configurations and Results

 \subsubsection{Harmful Fine-Tuning}

-We fine-tune both Llama-2-7B-Chat and Qwen-2-7B-Instruct models on harmful AdvBench and HarmfulQA datasets with a batch size of 32, learning rate of $1 \times 10^{-4}$, and linear scheduling for 5 epochs, respectively.
-We report harmfulness scores across DirectHarm and HexPhi in Table \ref{tab:resta_harmfulness_scores}:
+We fine-tune Llama and Qwen models on Adv-Bench and HarmfulQA datasets using the LoRA settings from Table~\ref{tab:lorasettings} with a batch size of 32, learning rate of $1 \times 10^{-4}$, and linear scheduling for 5 epochs.
+We report the harmfulness scores for DirectHarm and HexPhi in Table~\ref{tab:resta_harmfulness_scores}.